A colossal crash for cash scam, which netted £2 million for its ringleaders, has seen more than 150 people convicted for submitting bogus claims.

 They choose their victims carefully.
 People who are more likely to be fully insured, mothers with children in the car who will be distracted and the elderly who are less likely to make a fuss, all tend to be favoured targets.

 The people involved in this case ran the scheme between 2011 and 2016, and managed to go unnoticed for so long, due to the sheer number of people they managed to rope into it.
-They staged accidents, so they could submit bogus claims and exaggerated insurance compensation.
+They staged accidents, so they could submit bogus claims and Overstated insurance compensation.

 The case was held at Newport Crown Court, and heard how many of the ‘Victims’ of collisions had been seen by the same doctor, who diagnosed them with Whiplash, situational anxiety and other car crash related injuries.